An editor may refer to any of the following:

-- Emacs = Text editor for all platforms that is a very powerful text editor once you've learned all of its commands and options.
+- Emacs - Text editor for all platforms that's a powerful text editor once you've learned all its commands and options.

-- Writer = Text editor and word processor.
+- Writer - A text editor and word processor.

-- Ed, a ubiquitous file editor on Unix-like systems.
+- Ed - An ubiquitous file editor on Unix-like systems.

-- TextPad = Our favorite shareware text editors.
+- TextPad - Our favorite shareware text editor.

-Tip: There are thousands of other text editors available in addition to the ones we've already mentioned.
-Click here to open an external search for text editors.
+There are thousands of other text editors besides the ones we've already mentioned.
+Perform an external search for text editors.

 What text editors are used for programming?

 If you're working with a language, such as C, C++, or Java, that needs to be compiled, you must get a compiler.
 If you're using a scripting language, like Perl, PHP (PHP: Hypertext Preprocessor), or Python, it can run without compiling.